psychology behind hugging a pillow and sleeping

 Natural Stress-Reliever

-Stimulating the release of oxytocin by hugging a pillow can calm your mind, allowing you to sleep more soundly.
-Furthermore, given oxytocin’s ability to relieve social anxiety and build feelings of trust, it also can reduce stress.
+Stimulating the release of oxytocin by hugging a pillow can calm the mind, allowing you to sleep more soundly.
+Given oxytocin’s ability to relieve social anxiety and build trust, it also can reduce stress.

 Interestingly, oxytocin and its receptors are found in our intestinal tracts, indicating that it may play a role in alleviating intestinal inflammation and improving gut mobility.